FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Media/MediaCreate.md

 }
 ```

-The tag objects are the same as those returned when listing tags: <doc:TagList>.
+> Note: The tag objects are the same as those returned when listing tags: <doc:TagList>.

 The created and returned media will not be visible until it has been verified by a moderator.